Are These Transportation Stocks a Great Value Stocks Right Now?

 While the proven Zacks Rank places an emphasis on earnings estimates and estimate revisions to find strong stocks, we also know that investors tend to develop their own individual strategies.
 With this in mind, we are always looking at value, growth, and momentum trends to discover great companies.

-One company value investors might notice is Textainer Group (TGH).
-TGH is currently sporting a Zacks Rank of #1 (Strong Buy) and an A for Value.
-The stock holds a P/E ratio of 6.25, while its industry has an average P/E of 15.60.
-Over the past 52 weeks, TGH's Forward P/E has been as high as 10.75 and as low as 5.51, with a median of 7.01.
+One company value investors might notice is Navios Maritime Partners (NMM).
+NMM is currently sporting a Zacks Rank of #1 (Strong Buy) and an A for Value.
+The stock is trading with a P/E ratio of 1.34, which compares to its industry's average of 3.98.
+Over the past 52 weeks, NMM's Forward P/E has been as high as 5.06 and as low as 1.34, with a median of 2.57.

-Another notable valuation metric for TGH is its P/B ratio of 1.15.
-The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks solid versus its industry's average P/B of 1.70.
-TGH's P/B has been as high as 1.40 and as low as 0.70, with a median of 1.13, over the past year.
+Value investors also frequently use the P/S ratio.
+This metric is found by dividing a stock's price with the company's revenue.
+This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
+NMM has a P/S ratio of 0.88.
+This compares to its industry's average P/S of 1.34.

-Finally, investors will want to recognize that TGH has a P/CF ratio of 3.12.
-This metric takes into account a company's operating cash flow and can be used to find stocks that are undervalued based on their solid cash outlook.
-This stock's P/CF looks attractive against its industry's average P/CF of 10.96.
-Over the past year, TGH's P/CF has been as high as 4.27 and as low as 2.56, with a median of 3.40.
+Finally, investors should note that NMM has a P/CF ratio of 1.48.
+This metric focuses on a firm's operating cash flow and is often used to find stocks that are undervalued based on the strength of their cash outlook.
+NMM's current P/CF looks attractive when compared to its industry's average P/CF of 5.85.
+Over the past year, NMM's P/CF has been as high as 352.53 and as low as -10.23, with a median of 2.19.

-Investors could also keep in mind Triton (TRTN), an Transportation - Equipment and Leasing stock with a Zacks Rank of # 2 (Buy) and Value grade of A.

-Shares of Triton currently holds a Forward P/E ratio of 5.95, and its PEG ratio is 0.59.
-In comparison, its industry sports average P/E and PEG ratios of 15.60 and 1.23.

-These figures are just a handful of the metrics value investors tend to look at, but they help show that Textainer Group and Triton are likely being undervalued right now.
-Considering this, as well as the strength of its earnings outlook, TGH and TRTN feels like a great value stock at the moment.
+These are only a few of the key metrics included in Navios Maritime Partners and ZIM Integrated Shipping Services strong Value grade, but they help show that the stocks are likely undervalued right now.
+When factoring in the strength of its earnings outlook, NMM and ZIM look like an impressive value stock at the moment.

 Click to get this free report